bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

 This is basically the same idea that we discussed before: for infinitesimally small intervals, take the difference of the function for each interval, square them, and then sum them all up.
-The part you may not be familiar with is that instead of having an evenly spaced intervals like we usually see in a first calculus course, we're can use any unevenly spaced ones.
-The only condition is that the largest partition goes to zero.
-This is called the mesh or norm of the partition, which is similar to the formal definition of `Riemannian integrals <https://en.wikipedia.org/wiki/Riemann_integral>`__ (even though many of us, like myself, didn't learn it this way).
-In any case, the idea is very similar to just having evenly spaced intervals.
+Here we can have unevenly spaced partitions with the only condition being that the largest partition has to go to zero.
+This is called the mesh or norm of the partitions, which is similar to the formal definition of
+`Riemannian integrals <https://en.wikipedia.org/wiki/Riemann_integral>`__
+(even though many of us, like myself, didn't learn it this way).
+In any case, the idea is very similar to just having evenly spaced intervals that go to zero.

 Now that we have Equation 2.18, let's see how it behaves on a function :math:`f(t)` that has a continuous derivative:
 (recall the `mean value theorem <https://en.wikipedia.org/wiki/Mean_value_theorem>`__ states that :math:`f'(c) = \frac{f(a) - f(b)}{b-a}` for :math:`c \in (a,b)`
-for continuous functions with derivatives on the respective interval):
+if :math:`f(x)` is a continuous function with derivatives on the respective interval):

     .. math::